 Yatse: Kodi Remote Control

 Yatse is one of the go-to remote apps for Kodi.
-It has a boat load of features.
+It has a boatload of features.
 You can cast media to your streaming devices if needed.
 It also has native support for Plex and Emby servers.
 You can access an offline library, control Kodi in its entirety, and it even has support for Muzei and DashClock.
-We’re only at the tip of the iceberg when it comes to things this app can do.
+We’re only at the tip of the iceberg when it comes to the things this app can do.
 However, this is best used on something like a home theater PC connected to your TV.
 You can try it out for free.
-You’ll get every feature if you go pro.

 TV manufacturer apps